MyNameisBram/Bram-Tunggala/index.md

 ### Sarcasm Detection Using News Headlines - [Github](https://github.com/MyNameisBram/SarcasmDetectionUsingNewsHeadlines)
 *Text classification using NLPs to detect sarcasm using news headlines*
-+ Used word embeddings to retain semantic relationship within words
++ Used word embeddings to retain semantic relationships within words
 + Utilized recurrent neural network (RNN) with a pre-trained embedding layer GloVe resulting 81% accuracy
 + Defined plotting function to visualize model performance

 ### Statistical Testing - [Github](https://github.com/MyNameisBram/Hypothesis-Testing-Discounts)
 *Testing if discounts have a statistically significant effect on the number of products customers order*
-+ Checked for data normality visually using Q-Q plot and statistically using SciPy’s normaltest
++ Checked for data normality visually using Q-Q plot and statistically using SciPy’s normal test
-+ Performed Welch’s T test and examined effect size using Cohen’s d
++ Performed Welch’s T-test and examined effect size using Cohen’s d
-+ Summarized results with p-value, confidence level and the significance of effect size
++ Summarized results with p-value, confidence level, and the significance of effect size

 # Languages